embp/vanillajs-boilerplate/README.md

 1. Download the boilerplate
 1. Run `npm install`
 1. To develop locally run `npm run dev`
-1. To build your project for a production site, run `npm run build`
+1. To build your project for a production site, run `npm run build`.
+The bundle will be located in the `dist` folder.
 1. The end

 ## How does this boilerplate help you?